 When my son left two months later to live in a young men’s recovery house, I found myself alone for the first time in twenty years.
 Princesa banged on my bedroom door demanding I get up.
 She stared into my eyes insisting I could do better and chewed her way through our house until I played with her.

-Princess had arrived to make sure empty nest and the fallout from addiction didn’t send me permanently under the covers.
+My experience is that the cats we need come into our lives.
+Mamacita mothered us into resilience.
+Princesa arrived to make sure an empty nest and the fallout from addiction didn’t send me permanently under the covers.

 Carla Sameth has an MFA in Creative Writing (Latin America) from Queens University.
 Her work has appeared in several anthologies and publications such as Brain, Child; Full Grown People; Mutha Magazine; Longreads, Narratively; Tikkun; Pasadena Weekly; Hometown Pasadena and La Bloga.
 Carla was a fall 2016 PEN In The Community Teaching Artist, and she teaches with the Los Angeles Writing Project (LAWP) at California State University Los Angeles.
 She also teaches creative writing to incarcerated youth through WriteGirl.
 She was selected to be a member of the Pasadena Rose Poets, and presented as part of their first annual “Poetry Within Reach” series via an NEA grant in summer 2016; she recently read at the first LA Lambda Litfest 2017.
 Previously Carla “brought home the oatmeal” as a single mom, running her PR firm, iMinds PR (www.imindspr.com) website – carlasameth.com Twitter – @carlasameth